MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/create-groups/restore-deleted-group.md

 2. If you haven't already, open a Windows PowerShell window on your computer (it doesn't matter if it's a normal Windows PowerShell window, or one you opened by selecting **Run as administrator**).

-3. Run the following commands by pressingr **Enter** after each one:
+3. Run the following commands by pressing **Enter** after each one:

   ```
   Import-Module AzureADPreview